General Mental Health Trivia

 Answer: 67%

-Question: What percentage of fifth graders in New Orleans were found to be victims of violence?
+Question: What percent of 5th graders in New Orleans were violence victims?

 Answer: 51%